1exedra/Market-Segmentation/README.md

 Low average purchase value

 Insight: This cluster likely represents customers who are infrequent buyers and have low spending habits.
 They might not be very engaged or high-value customers.

+2. Cluster 1 (Blue):

+Characteristics:

+Moderate purchase frequency

+Moderate total spend

+Moderate average purchase value

+Insight: These customers have a higher engagement level compared to Cluster 0.
+They make purchases more regularly and spend a moderate amount.
+They are a more valuable segment than Cluster 0 but not the highest spenders.